EnterpriseDB/edb-ansible/README.md

 ### install_dbserver:

 A role for installing EPAS/PG database server packages.
-This role installs the PG/EEPAS packages, depending on the values of the following variablesin the playbook.yml:
+This role installs the EPAS/PG packages, depending on the values of the following variables in the playbook.yml:

 1. `PG_TYPE`: EPAS/PG
-2. And `PG_VERSION`: PG/EPAS major version number
+2. And `PG_VERSION`: EPAS/PG major version number

 ### init_dbserver:

-A role for initializing the PG/EDB cluster(data) directory.
+A role for initializing the PG/EPAS cluster(data) directory.

 This role allows users to pass following variables: